 On the other hand, too much exercise can also wear you out, over-stress muscles, and deplete nutrients and fluids in your body.

-Occasional and moderate use of stimulants can provide a needed boost without causing problems unless your adrenals are already weak.
+Occasional and moderate use of stimulants can provide a needed energy boost without causing problems unless your adrenals are already weak.

 Health problems such as anemia, cancer, heart disease, thyroid problems, digestive problems, and silent infections are a few possible medical reasons why you are always tired.
 Certain medications may also make you feel tired.